 Government-Sponsored Loans and Programs

 There are two financing options available, government-sponsored loans and loans from private lenders, including banks, and credit unions.
 Government assistance is available under provincial and federal programs.
 Some jurisdictions run their own assistance programs, for example, Quebec and the Northwestern Territories.
 Again, there are eligibility criteria for students to meet.
 Only permanent residents and citizens qualify as well as protected persons.
 Applicants who demonstrate financial need and pursue a degree or are enrolled in a certificate or diploma program meet the criteria for financial assistance.
-Credit check is also required for applicants who are 22 years old or older.
+Credit check is also required for applicants who are 22 years old or older; see here: https://www.lifeoncredit.ca/getting-out-of-debt-get-a-chance-with-debt-consolidation-loans/.
 When it comes to benefits, one of the main features of government-sponsored loans is that there is an interest-free period, and interest charges begin to accumulate once this period ends.
 It must be noted, however, that government-sponsored loans in Ontario also have maximum lifetime limits; see here: https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/UCONT004192.html Repayment assistance is available in different forms, including permanent disability benefit, revision of terms, debt reduction in repayment, and interest relief.

 Loans Offered by Private Lenders

 Students who fail to meet the criteria for government financial assistance can apply for loans offered by major financial institutions such as CIBC and RBC as well as small banks.
 One of the main differences between government and private loans is that the latter do not have an interest-free period.
-The interest rate is also higher.
+The interest rate is also high.
 In general, students can choose from fixed and floating rates, and floating rates go up and down with prime rate fluctuations.
 In addition, some financial institutions also offer student lines of credit, cash advance credit cards; see here – https://www.lifeoncredit.ca/cash-advances-on-credit-cards/, which are available to landed immigrants and Canadian citizens.
 Even applicants who are enrolled abroad are eligible to apply for a credit line; see here:https://www.lifeoncredit.ca/.
 There are minimum income requirements but borrowers who fail to meet them are allowed to apply together with a co-applicant.
 Financial institutions accept applications from students who are enrolled in accredited and recognized universities and colleges.
 This is one alternative to private and government-sponsored loans, and students are allowed to make interest-only payments up to 1 year after graduation.
 Another benefit for borrowers is that student lines of credit offer convenient access to finances.
 Many financial institutions also emphasize the fact that there are no set-up or withdrawal fees.